 3. Add photos and captions, especially showing safety and health protocols

 Photos are a must to illustrate your offerings, and they also help consumers find your profile.
 We recommend a minimum of 10 photos on your listing, but you are able to have an unlimited amount, so don’t be shy.
-Showing your sanitization and safety precautions can be appealing to consumers who are thinking about their safety and health.
-Setting expectations for how their interaction with your business will be is a great way to provide efficient and effective service.
+When thinking about the best types of photos to upload, consider showing your sanitization and safety precautions.
+This sets the customer expectation for how their interaction will be with your business, and it can be appealing to consumers who are thinking about their safety and health.

 Be sure to also add captions to your photos.
 The words and phrases you use to describe the images will help you appear in search.

-If you are a service-based business, you’ll want to have your service area and offerings indicated on your Yelp listing.
+If you are a service-based business, you’ll want to have your service area and offerings indicated on your Yelp Page.
 Setting a service area shows consumers how far you and your team are willing to travel for service.
-You can also indicate which services you provide within your business category.
+Adding specific offerings shows customers exactly what types of jobs you do within your business category.
 For example, if you only install new windows and don’t offer repair service for existing windows, you can specify that on your Yelp listing.
-This will not only impact the searches you appear in, but also helps consumers determine if you’re a good fit once they land on your business page.
+This will not only impact the searches you appear in, but it also helps consumers determine if you’re a good fit once they land on your business page.

 Be sure to keep these details up to date and relevant based on how your business may change, whether that is an expansion of services or virtual offerings.
 Plus keep an eye out for newly added service offering options.